-Fast-forward to now.
-The ever-so-inventive Strawberry Singh has given us a new meme to post about in our Flickr feeds and other social media venues (like this one) – Second Life Movie Poster Challenge 2016! in which readers from Second Life are challenged to concoct their own homages to the art of the Hollywood movie poster (a branch of art with long and deep roots).
+The ever-so-inventive Strawberry Singh has given us a new meme to post about in our Flickr feeds and other social media venues – Second Life Movie Poster Challenge 2016! in which readers from Second Life are challenged to concoct their own homages to the art of the Hollywood movie poster (a branch of art with long and deep roots).

-Now that the cutting room floor is increasingly being replaced by a high-end enterprise imaging computer (or a high-end Macintosh desktop for those artists who, like the creators of The Blair Witch Project or Shane Carruth, creator of the critically-acclaimed time-travel epic Primer, must do their magic on a budget of less than US$10,000), movie posters are increasingly also done away from compositing tables and on desktop computers (albeit expensive ones with expensive Pantone® software packages to get that all-important color registration just right before the posters go to press).
+The cutting room floor is increasingly being replaced by high-end computers, and movie posters are also increasingly also done on computers (expensive ones with expensive Pantone® software packages to get that all-important color registration just right before the posters go to press).

 I didn’t pay homage to an existing film, but decided to play to the intelligent folks who usually see this blog, can recognize a Geiger counter when they see it (in my right hand), and realize I’m doing a movie poster about a “after something dreadfully nuclear happened” movie.

-Only Reasonable Desires, who made the Geiger Counter, part of their “Boiling Point (Sexy Nerdy Scientist Costume, L$99)”,
+- the Geiger Counter was part of Reasonable Desires’ “Boiling Point (Sexy Nerdy Scientist Costume” L$99,

-Valentine Hair Basics, who made the “Hair Blonds Lucy Loose Bun and Side Bang w.
+- Valentine Hair Basics made the “Hair Blonds Lucy Loose Bun and Side Bang w.
 Resizer,” L$5 and